Football clubs

 1938 - 1980s

-The Hastings Civil Service formed a football club in 1938 and played their home games at Baldslow.
-The team competed in Division Two of the Hastings League for one season before the outbreak of World War Two.
-The club reformed after the war and rejoined the Hastings League, joining the East Sussex League ahead of the 1950-51 season and were using Bulverhythe as their base around this time.
-The club remained in the East Sussex League until at least the 1980s.
+The club reformed after the war and rejoined the Hastings League, later moving to the East Sussex League ahead of the 1950–51 season, with Bulverhythe serving as their home ground around this time.
+Civil Service remained in the East Sussex League until at least the 1980s.

 Claremont Rovers